Autonomous Continual Learning for Environment Adaptation of Computer-Use Agents: Conclusion

 \section{Conclusion}

-In this work, we propose a fully autonomous curriculum reinforcement learning framework (\ACuRL{}) that enables computer-use agents to continually adapt to specific environments.
-Our method is formulated under a zero-data setting and requires only the target environment itself.
-By grounding task generation in accumulated environment experience and progressively adjusting task difficulty to match the agent’s evolving capabilities, our approach effectively improves performance in target environments while preserving generalization to others.
-Experiments across six representative environments demonstrate consistent improvements in both intra-environment and cross-environment continual learning scenarios without catastrophic forgetting.
-Moreover, our analysis shows that such adaptation is driven by highly sparse parameter updates, shedding light on how agents continually learn in target environments while maintaining previously acquired skills.
-Overall, these results demonstrate that our proposed \ACuRL{} method provides a scalable and effective paradigm for continual learning in complex computer-use environments.
+In this work, we propose a fully autonomous curriculum reinforcement learning framework (\ACuRL{}) that enables CUAs to continually adapt to specific environments in a zero-data setting.
+By grounding task generation in accumulated environment experience and progressively adjusting task difficulty to match the agent’s evolving capabilities, \ACuRL{} consistently improves performance in both intra- and cross-environment continual learning across six representative environments, without catastrophic forgetting.
+Moreover, it effectively mitigates performance degradation under diverse environmental dynamics, including version updates, platform migration, and resolution changes.
+Further analysis reveals that such adaptation is driven by highly sparse parameter updates, offering insights into how agents acquire new skills while preserving prior knowledge.
+Overall, these results establish \ACuRL{} as a scalable and effective paradigm for continual learning in complex computer-use environments.